-While most agents have long and unpredictable working hours, most Trelora employees (including Agents) work regular 9-5, Monday through Friday schedules and get unlimited PTO.
+While most agents have unpredictable working hours, most Trelora employees (including Agents) work regular 9-5, Monday through Friday schedules and get unlimited PTO.

 There will typically be someone in the office seven days a week, but usually not after 5-6pm local time (note: Phoenix is open until 8pm every day).
 And the team member working the weekend shift may not be your Agent — or even familiar with your sale or purchase.

-Compared to a traditional agent, Trelora agents have less direct incentive to get you the best deal or deliver stellar customer service.
+Compared to traditional realtors, Trelora Agents have less direct incentive to get you the best deal or deliver stellar customer service.

 In addition, traditional agents are highly motivated to deliver a stellar customer experience because reviews and referrals from past customers are often their main source of business.

 When agents work in-house for a discount broker like Trelora, the brand advertises and attracts new customers for its agents, meaning they don’t rely on their own reputation to generate business.